Warren

 The roads down on the flat follow a dry river bed and are non stop beautiful sweeping corners.
 Oman, a place of amazing motorcycle roads, who would have guessed.

 Staying at another apartment hotel tonight.
-I get a huge selection of ready to eat Indian food from the supermarket chain called LuLu Hypermarket – my tip; they can make fresh nan bread while you wait!
+I get a huge selection of ready to eat Indian food from the supermarket chain called LuLu Hypermarket – my tip; they can make fresh nan bread while you wait just ask.

 Day Four

 And the grand mosque stops you in your tracks.
-I ride around a little but big city with aggressive traffic.
-After a angry woman deliberately tried to run me off road I’ve had enough and check into hotel early to rest up.
+I ride around a little but Muscat is a big city with aggressive traffic.
+After a angry woman in some uber expensive car tries to run me off road I decide I’ve had enough and check into hotel to escape the afternoon heat.

 Day Five

-I take the day off, scrap further sightseeing and attend to less glamorous things like washing, cleaning ride gear backing up photos and then drift off watching some idiotic action movie.
-Does hollywood make anything other than contrived nonsense now days?
-I’m a film noir fan, 40’s, 50’s black and white.
-Great movies made back then but you don’t find the classics on tv anymore.
+I take the day off, scrap further sightseeing in Muscat and attend to less glamorous things like washing, cleaning ride gear backing up photos and then drift off to sleep watching some idiotic movie.
+Does Hollywood make anything other than contrived nonsense now days?

-By the afternoon my cold has lifted so I ride out for a coffee and donut.
+But the rest was good and by the afternoon I’m feeling well again so I ride out for a coffee and donut.
 Everyone stares.
-I might be the sole motorcycle in Oman.
+I might be the sole motorcyclist in Oman.
+(Seriously I have not seen another motorcycle here so far)

 Day Six